-Rev. Vernon K. Walker, Program Director at Communities Responding to Extreme Weather, was originally born and raised in Philadelphia.
-Rev. Walker attended Penn State University for college where he earned a Bachelor of Science degree with a major in Organizational Leadership and a minor in Psychology.
-After graduating from Penn State University, Rev. Walker attended Boston University and earned a Master Degree in Theological Studies (M.T.S) with a focus on community engagement.
+Reverend Vernon K. Walker has over a decade of social justice organizing experience in the Boston area with a focus on the intersections of racial and climate justice.
+Originally born and raised in Philadelphia, Rev. Walker attended Penn State University for college where he earned a Bachelor of Science degree with a major in Organizational Leadership and a minor in Psychology.
+After graduating from Penn State University, Rev. Walker attended Boston University and earned a Masters Degree in Theological Studies with a focus on community engagement.

-Rev. Walker is also academically trained in MSW macro social work practices as he took a plethora of courses at Boston University's School of Social Work.
 Rev. Walker is a Senior Fellow at the Environmental Leadership Program and Senior Fellow at Tufts University Jonathan M. Tisch College of Civic Life through the Institute for Nonprofit Practice.
-Rev. Walker started as a Fellow at the University of Massachusetts Boston campus Center for Collaborative Leadership in September 2021.
+Rev. Walker is a Senior Fellow at the University of Massachusetts, Boston campus Center for Collaborative Leadership.

 Rev. Walker currently is a graduate student at Tufts University pursuing a Masters in Public Policy degree with a focus on environmental justice.
 He is a 2022 Neighborhood Fellow.

 Outside of work, Vernon likes attending sports games, riding a bicycle, traveling, and going on nature walks.